 - The 21-day grace period for an expired drivers license does not apply in Lesotho.

 - Carry the requisite two red warning triangles in your vehicle.

 - Traversing the Maluti Mountains on horseback is a definite one for the bucket list.

-Local legend has it that Tolkein’s Middle Earth is the Amathole Mountains.
-Apocryphal or not the ethereal Hogsback village of artists and bohemians is occasionally blanketed in a layer of snow.
-Don’t miss the open air bath tub with a view at “Away with the Fairies”.
+Local legend has it that Tolkien’s Middle Earth is the Amathole Mountains.
+Apocryphal or not, the ethereal Hogsback village of artists and bohemians is occasionally blanketed in a layer of snow.
+Don’t miss the open-air bathtub with a view at Away with the Fairies backpackers.
 Call: (045) 962 1031 to make a booking.
-Either stay in a dorm room or book the two bedroom Hobbit cottage for R650 a night.
+You can choose to stay in a dorm room or book the two-bedroom Hobbit cottage fro R700 a night.

 Reportedly the coldest place you’ll find snow in South Africa, it’s crazy that one of their heaviest snowfalls took place in mid-summer on the 6 December 1970!
 Pack your car and head north for a magical road trip where you can build snowmen by day and cosy up beneath the star-lit sky at night.